anima-wg/voucher/draft-ietf-anima-rfc8366bis.md

 ## Protect MASA Signing Key in HSM

-Pursuant to the recommendation made in Section 6.1 for the MASA to be deployed as an online Voucher signing service, it is RECOMMENDED that the MASA's private key used for signing Vouchers is protected by a hardware security module (HSM).
+As the MASA needs to be able to respond to voucher signing requests, it is RECOMMENDED that the MASA's private key used for signing Vouchers is protected by a hardware security module (HSM).

 ## Test Domain Certificate Validity When Signing